leadership_climb

 On the other hand, offshoring some of our key employee development roles today chokes our supply of tomorrows strong leaders which will ultimately hurt long term performance.

 As we build our teams today it is even more critical to consider where you are developing your next leaders, and consciously build them in a framework that focuses on building the key skills and experiences they need to be most effective as they grow.
 Be careful not to rely on the pool of free agent “rock stars” – over time their performance is waning and their costs are increasing.
-Much like in the NHL when teams entered the salary cap era which showed whenever they generate paystub for payments, many General Managers found that they had been relying on a dying pool of star players who could be bought for top dollar and they had left their development systems (farm teams) to wither and die.
+Much like in the NHL when teams entered the salary cap era, many General Managers found that they had been relying on a dying pool of star players who could be bought for top dollar and they had left their development systems (farm teams) to wither and die.
 When they could no longer rely on the free agent market they were doomed to years of poor performance as they rebuilt and restocked the farm system.

 I’m not opposed to outsourcing or offshoring – it makes great sense to leverage cost savings that are available.
 I am however afraid that we are starting to swing the pendulum in a frightening direction that may leave us in a very vulnerable position in our organizations in the years to come.